matejsemancik/astral-visuals/README.md

 Currently, the project supports 3 remote control options:

 - If you own Traktor Kontrol F1, the `KontrolF1` class is for you - I use it for quick prototyping.
 It handles most of KontrolF1's hardware features, like pad buttons (with colors feature), encoder, knobs and faders.
 - If you'd like to try the `:visuals` module, go ahead and get yourself the [TouchOSC](https://hexler.net/products/touchosc) app and load it with `Astral.touchosc` layout that can be found in the `touchosc` folder.
-This layout uses MIDI protocol and there is a `Galaxy` class that handles most of TouchOSC MIDI controls.
+This layout uses MIDI and OSC protocol and there is a `Galaxy` class that handles most of TouchOSC MIDI controls.
 For future, I plan on to get rid of `Galaxy` and migrate everyhing to OSC protocol, which leads us to the last option
 - OSC - The most convinient way, though, is to use the [OSC](http://opensoundcontrol.org/introduction-osc) (Open Sound Control) with Delegated Properties

 ### Osc Delegated Properties
-First, make your sketch implement the `OscHandler` interface, which makes you provide the `OscManager` class.
+First, make your sketch/class implement the `OscHandler` interface, which makes you provide the `OscManager` class.

 ```kotlin
 class OscHandlerExample : PApplet(), OscHandler {